darkorsa/cordo/README.md

 - [Zend Mail](https://framework.zend.com/manual/2.1/en/modules/zend.mail.introduction.html)

 This documentation does not focus on describing in detail how to deal with Routes, Command Bus, DI Container, querying DB, etc., for that use the documentation of the relevant library.

+You are also encouraged to check for yourself how things work under the hood, check the *system* folder where abstract classes and interfaces are located.

 Cordo is shipped with one previously prepared module: *Users*.
 It presents how the code should be organized within all the layers and utilizes of *Events* and *Queues*.